blacklightpy/vaultofknowledge/The History of Oppression of Jews.md

 > 	- The captured Jews from Al-Aqsa's Dome of The Rock and the native Christians were made to clean up the slain
 > 	- Some were taken as PoW, but many of them were beheaded or thrown into the sea en-route
 > 	- Some Jews were rescued by the Karaite Jews of Ashkelon with help from their people in Alexandria
+> - Many Jews viewed the deaths of Rhineland Jews as a sacrifice
+> - They started having suicidal thoughts, which were sins, but were honourable in the face of a larger enemy
+> - They killed children because it was better to die innocent than convert.
+This was what would've led to blood libel accusations later on.
 > - The Catholic Church condemned the massacres, and gave protection to the Jews, but only if they didn't threaten Christianity and remained submissive to their rule.
 > - Second Crusade
 > 	- Jewish money was used for financing the crusade, and Jews were attacked too, but not on the scale of Rhineland